Pedestrian and cycle bridge in Tremerje

-The pedestrian and cycle bridge in Tremerje is a bridge on a new cycle route between Celje and Laško in Slovenia.
-The bridge, which crosses the Savinja, also provides access for pedestrians and cyclists from the Rifengozd area to the bus stop along the main road in Tremerje and to connect the two settlements.
+The pedestrian and cycle bridge in Tremerje is a bridge over the Savinja in Slovenia on the cycle route between Celje and Laško, part of the cycle route D1 Maribor-Celje-Trbovlje-Ljubljana-Koper.
+The bridge also provides access for pedestrians and cyclists from the Rifengozd area to the bus stop along the main road in Tremerje.

 Basic data

 The bridge is designed with one span of length 80 m, the total length of the structure is 90 m.
 The main steel structure was designed as a space truss structure consisting of two longitudinal circular hollow profiles at the top and the bottom.
 The composite slab is designed as a reinforced concrete slab with a thickness of 15 to 22 cm.

 Cycle route

 The cycling connection between Celje and Laško mostly runs along the left bank of the Savinja river, partly along existing local roads and public paths.
 In addition to the construction of a bridge for pedestrians and cyclists near Tremerje, the arrangements included the construction of a cycling path and pedestrian corridors, the construction of supporting structures, two rest areas and public lighting.
 The construction was financed by the Slovenian Infrastructure Agency.